wp-plugins/wp-ajaxify-comments/readme.txt

 = Are there any known problems? =

 There are problems when using an old jQuery version.
-The plugin was successfully tested with jQuery 1.4.4.
+The plugin was successfully tested with jQuery 1.4.4 and above.

 The debugging mode does not work in Internet Explorer 8 (and older versions); please use Firebug, Google Chrome or Internet Explorer 9 or above for debugging wp-ajaxify-comments.